Phelps Test

 2. The examiner passively abducts the patient's legs as far as possible while keeping the knees extended.

-3. The patient is then asked to flex their knees to 90° with the knee flexed.
+3. The patient is then asked to flex their knees to 90°.

-4. The examiner attempts to abduct the hips further with the knees flexed passively.
+4. The examiner attempts to passively abduct the hips with flexed knees.

 The outcomes of this test provide insights into the functionality and limitations of the gracilis muscle, which guides assessment and subsequent medical interventions.
 Here's how to interpret the results of the Phelps Test: